gro-ove/ac-server-wrapper/README.md

   /* Optional description for clients, */
   "description": "Server description.",

   /* Port, at which wrapping HTTP-server will be running.
-Don’t forget to open it. */ "port": 8050,
+Don’t forget to open it.
+   * Also, it should be a unique port, not the one from AC server’s config! */ "port": 8050,

   /* Print AC server output to the log. */